Yan-Oliveira/doc-fao/content/data-privacy-protection/admin.rst

        ArchiveFlags:
          - y

-Anonymize customer IDs and some dynamic fields, that are closed, have certain services and are located in special queues:
+Anonymize customer IDs and some dynamic fields, that are closed, have certain services and are located in specific queues:

 .. code-block:: yaml

    ---
-   RuleName: Anonymize Customer IDs and some dynamic fields, that are closed, have certain services and are located in special queues.
+   RuleName: Anonymize Customer IDs and some dynamic fields, that are closed, have certain services and are located in specific queues.
    RuleSource: GDPR
    RuleType: PrivacyByAnonymization
    DataClassification: